top of page

 Sea Turtle Patrol Hilton Head Island is a tax deductible 501C3 organization that provides monitoring and support on Hilton Head Island beaches for sea turtle nesting and hatching activity annually.
 These programs, along with spreading awareness through public education and outreach, are essential to promote the continued existence of these endangered species.

-The first nest of the 2023 nesting season is dedicated
+The first nest of the 2023 nesting season was dedicated

 to our own Nanci Polk-Weckhorst!